winitzki/scall/tutorial/programming_dhall.md

 But it turns out that we cannot use the Church encoding techniques shown so far.
 The reason is that the recursive use of `PBTree` in `Branch (PBTree (a, a))` substitutes the pair type `(a, a)` as the type parameter of `PBTree`.

-Recursive definitions of this form are called **nested types**, indicating that a nontrivial type expression is nested in the type constructor being defined.
+Recursive definitions of this form are called **nested types**, indicating that a nontrivial type expression is "nested" in the type constructor being defined.

-Compare with the Haskell definition of the `List` type constructor:
+Compare the definition of `PBTree` with this Haskell definition of the `List` type constructor:
 ```haskell
 data List a = Nil | Cons a (List a)   -- Haskell.
 ```